lisatshona/Intro-to-HTML-CSS/README.md

 **Images**

 Images have 4 attributes.
 SRC tells browser which image to load.
 ALT provides the description of the image.
 Height and width show the size of the image.
+Images can be inserted using URL to access internet file or proving full path to the location of the current file.
+Images can be adjusted the way you want them to.
+Images have 4 different formats